-She is in the process of writing another book about organization tips.
+She is in the process of writing another book about organization.
 Martha is an advocate of being organized, as it gives more time to pursue other activities.
-But, for now you may view Martha talk about her new book ” Cookie Perfection” here.
+For now, you may view Martha’s talk about her new book, ” Cookie Perfection” here.

 2 sticks unsalted butter

 3/4 cup granulated sugar

 1 teaspoon baking soda